 There are a few key differences between the two conditions.
 Nail fungus has a few symptoms that generally don’t occur in nail psoriasis.
 These include:

-Exposure to damp environments or spending a lot of time in water – Fungus thrives in damp environments.
+- Exposure to damp environments: Fungus thrives in damp environments.
 If you notice that your socks are damp every time you take them off, you have to wear gloves a lot for your job, or you often walk barefoot in places like locker rooms, or pools, you are at higher risk for nail fungal infections.

-What are treatments for nail fungus and nail psoriasis?
+Treatment options for nail fungus and nail psoriasis

 Always consult your healthcare team about the best treatment for your needs.
 Since these conditions can happen simultaneously, and your team should help you decide the best way to treat your condition and help you learn how to prevent another outbreak.